valoeaera/School/HTB/HTB-Dab.md

 ### LinPEAS Enumeration

-After I get a shell on a box, the first thing I usually do is run LinPEAS, this is just a way to save time as I *could* run these tests manually, but I have a job and school to do, so instead I use LinPEAS.
+After I get a shell on a box, the first thing I usually do is run LinPEAS; this is just a way to save time as I *could* run these tests manually, but I have a job and school to do, so instead I use LinPEAS.
 I set up a Python server to my `tools` directory.

 ![python](../HTB-pics/dab/34-python-server.png)